Kenny Blank

-Kenny Blank (born September 15, 1977), also known as Kenn Michael, is an American actor, musician and director.
-Blank is best known for his role as Michael Peterson in the television series The Parent 'Hood from 1995 to 1997 for which he also composed some music, as well as his appearance in Eddie Murphy's 1992 film, Boomerang.
+Kenny Blank (born September 15, 1977), also known as Kenn Michael, is an American actor, composer, director, editor, and producer.
+He is best known for his role as Michael Peterson in the television series The Parent 'Hood from 1995 to 1997 for which he also composed some music, as well as his appearance in Eddie Murphy's 1992 film, Boomerang.

 Early life

-Blank was born as Kenneth Michael Benbow in New York City, New York on September 15, 1977, the son of Lola, a dancer for James Brown who later became Blank's manager, and Warren Benbow, a jazz drummer who has worked with Miles Davis and Stevie Wonder.
+Blank was born as Kenneth Michael Benbow Blank in New York City on September 15, 1977, the son of Lola, a dancer for James Brown who later became Blank's manager, and Warren Benbow, a jazz drummer who has worked with Miles Davis and Stevie Wonder.
 His parents later divorced and Blank was raised by his mother and stepfather, Bob Blank, who owned a music studio.

 By the time he was 6 years old, Blank played the piano and made short films.
 He graduated from Stamford High School in 1995.
 In the late 1990s, Blank was a student at the University of Southern California, where he studied filmmaking.

-Career as performer
+Career

 Blank began acting at the age of 7.
 As a child, Blank reviewed the book Jumanji on Reading Rainbow in the episode about the Macy's Thanksgiving Day Parade.
-He also narrated Bill Martin, Jr.'s "Knots on a Counting Rope" with Joseph Ruben Silverbird.
+He also narrated Bill Martin Jr.'s "Knots on a Counting Rope" with Joseph Ruben Silverbird.
 His major breakthrough was his role as Tito in the 1991 Joe Pesci film The Super.
 For his performance as Tito, Blank was nominated for a Young Artist Award in 1992 in the Best Young Actor Co-starring in a Motion Picture category.

-In 1991, he starred as Linus Bragg in the movie Carolina Skeletons (or The End of Silence), about an African-American boy in the mid-20th century South who was wrongfully executed at the age of 14.
-The movie was based on a novel, both of which were based on the true events regarding the arrest, conviction and execution of 14-year-old George Stinney.
+When he was 13 years old, he portrayed Linus Bragg in the made-for TV film Carolina Skeletons (or The End of Silence), based on the life of George Stinney, an African-American boy who was wrongfully convicted of murder and executed at the age of 14.
 Blank had a small role in the feature film Boomerang (1992) and appeared in the miniseries Alex Haley's Queen.

-He was a series regular on short-lived sitcom Tall Hopes (1993), playing aspiring director Ernest Harris.
+He was a series regular on the short-lived sitcom Tall Hopes (1993), playing aspiring director Ernest Harris.
 Although the series received poor reviews, Blank's performance as Ernest was well received.
 He portrayed teenager Michael Peterson in the sitcom The Parent 'Hood in the mid-1990s, also composing songs for the series.
 Blank left the series after its third season.